alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

-NASA commissioned a fascinating [study in 2003](https://ntrs.nasa.gov/api/citations/20040021326/downloads/20040021326.pdf), a concept quite similar to the avis aeterna: an airship supposed to stay aloft for months or years at an altitude of 18 km or higher, to watch over the US coasts.
+NASA commissioned a fascinating [study in 2003](https://ntrs.nasa.gov/api/citations/20040021326/downloads/20040021326.pdf), a concept quite similar to the avis aeterna: an airship supposed to stay aloft for months or years at an altitude of 18 km or higher.
+The objectives stated are communications and wide area surveillance.
+In particular it studies how to keep the airships hovering to watch over the US coasts.
 The concept included fuel cells and an electrolyzer for hydrogen generation.
 The study doesn't ask the question of where the water for the electrolyzer should come from, which is intriguing due to the lack of humidity at such heights.